-Mozilla Firefox is the second most popular web browser, after Google Chrome (approximately 10% desktop market share as of November 2019), which is quite impressive for an open-source project born from the battered corpse of Netscape after it was defeated by Internet Explorer, then stripped and eaten by AOL.
+Mozilla Firefox is the fourth most popular web browser, (approximately 5.96% desktop market share as of July 2023), which is quite impressive for an open-source project born from the battered corpse of Netscape after it was defeated by Internet Explorer, then stripped and eaten by AOL.

 Firefox started its life in September 2002 as an experimental branch of the original Mozilla Suite (since discontinued in favor of the community-maintained SeaMonkey) called Phoenix.
 The Phoenix name ran into trademark issues with Phoenix Technologies, so it was discontinued in favor of Firebird.
 That name, in turn, was criticized by the developers of the free/open-source Firebird database server, even after Mozilla insisted their browser be called Mozilla Firebird, thus necessitating a second name change.
 Regardless of what you call it, the browser is mostly known for being hugely and relatively easily customizable through the use of add-ons and scripts, something it inherited from the Mozilla Suite.
 The email component of the Mozilla suite was refashioned into Firefox's companion, Mozilla Thunderbird.

 In November 2017, a revamped version of the browser known as "Firefox Quantum" was released, intended to streamline the browser for the modern era.
 However, this did not go without controversy, as many well-loved add-ons were deprecated by the new code and had to be rebuilt from scratch.